 Fresh from the Garden: An Organic Guide to Growing Vegetables, Berries, and Herbs in Cold Climates

 Fresh is simply best.
 To get the tastiest, most nutritious produce, you have to grow your own, and in a cold climate this presents unique challenges.Fresh from the Garden will help you extend the growing season to produce the best ever vegetables, berries, and herbs, right in your own backyard.
-The guide includes more than 150 edible plants and helps you decide which varieties to choose; where and how to plant, tend, and harvest them; including what to do with your bounty.
-Fresh from the Garden is a clear, concise guide, with nutrition information tables, and hundreds of helpful color photos.

 Drawing on more than 50 years of gardening—and nearly as many years writing on the subject—John Whitman describes various methods of planting to make the most of different sites, whether in containers, raised beds, or on level ground and takes into consideration the abbreviated growing season and longer summer days.
 He discusses the merits of starting from seed indoors or outdoors, the making and uses of compost, and measures for keeping a garden healthy, from mulching and fertilizing to crop rotation and winter protection.